deweller/php-cliopts/README.md

 |   |    |
 |   |    + This specifies that the option requires a value.
 Unlike arguments, this is not used for the value name.
 |   |
-|   + This is an long option name.
+|   + This is a long option name.
 It is not required.
 If specified, this is used for the value name when arguments are parsed.
 |
 + This is the short option name.
 It is not required.
 Values can be accessed using this shortcut.
 ```